Kitura/BlueSSLService/README.md

 * Private Key file (`keyFilePath`)

 **BlueSSLService** provides three ways to create a `Configuration`.
 These are:
-- `init(withCACertificate caCertificateFile: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true)` - This API allows you to create a configuration using a self contained `Certificate Authority (CA)` file.
-This file **must** reside in the same directory as the application.
+- `init(withCACertificatePath caCertificateFilePath: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true)` - This API allows you to create a configuration using a self contained `Certificate Authority (CA)` file.
 The second parameter is the path to the `Certificate` file to be used by application to establish the connection.
 The next parameter is the path to the `Private Key` file used by application corresponding to the `Public Key` in the `Certificate`.
 If you're using `self-signed certificates`, set the last parameter to true.
 - `init(withCACertificateDirectory caCertificateDirPath: String?, usingCertificateFile certificateFilePath: String?, withKeyFile keyFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true)` - This API allows you to create a configuration using a directory of `Certificate Authority (CA)` files.
 These `CA` certificates **must** be hashed using the `Certificate Tool` provided by `OpenSSL`.
 The following parameters are identical to the previous API.
 - `init(withChainFilePath chainFilePath: String? = nil, usingSelfSignedCerts selfSigned: Bool = true)` - This API allow you to create a configuration using single `Certificate Chain File` (see note 2 below).
 Set the last parameter to true if the certificates are `self-signed`, otherwise set it to false.